tsgates/arch-wiki-markdown/wiki/BURG.md

 Configuration
 -------------

-Since burg is derived from grub, its configuration is similar in most respects.
+Since BURG is derived from GRUB, its configuration is similar in most respects.
 The main configuration file is /boot/burg/burg.cfg and is usually generated automatically.
 It is possible to create one by hand.
 However, this would be very tedious especially when adding the graphical features.
 It is more feasible to tweak and edit an existing one.

-Generation is configured by the file /etc/default/burg and scripts located in /etc/burg.d/.
+Generation is configured by the file /etc/default/burg and scripts are located in /etc/burg.d/.

-> Generation of a config
+> Generation of a configuration

-Creating a new burg.cfg is done by the command
+Creating a new burg.cfg is done by the command:

     # burg-mkconfig -o /boot/burg/burg.cfg

-Arch Linux provides a handy shortcut,
+Arch Linux provides a handy shortcut:

     # update-burg